 INS Rajput, On 21 May 2021, the first destroyer of the Indian Navy retired from service at the Naval Dockyard Visakhapatnam.
-It is the lead ship of Rajput Class destroyer of the Indian Navy.
+It is the lead ship of the Rajput Class destroyer of the Indian Navy.
 She builds by the erstwhile USSR in 61 Kommunara Shipbuilding Plant, now in Ukraine.
 Russian name of the ship was “Nadezhny” meaning “Hope” The keel of the ship was laid on September 11, 1976, and it was launched on September 17, 1977.
-On May 4, 1980, she commissioned in the Indian Navy as INS Rajput at Poti in Georgia by then Ambassador of India to USSR IK Gujral.
-Captain ( later Vice Admiral ) Gulab Mohanlal Hiranandani was commissioning first Commanding Officer of INS Rajput.
+On May 4, 1980, she was commissioned in the Indian Navy as INS Rajput at Poti in Georgia by then Ambassador of India to USSR IK Gujral.
+Captain ( later Vice Admiral ) Gulab Mohanlal Hiranandani was commissioning the first Commanding Officer of INS Rajput.

 INS Rajput Operations

-INS Rajput is the first Indian Naval Ship to be affiliated with Indian Army regiment, the Rajput Regiment.
+INS Rajput is the first Indian Naval Ship to be affiliated with the Indian Army regiment, the Rajput Regiment.

 “In her glorious service to the nation, the ship has been helmed by 31 Commanding Officers.
 The ship since its commissioning has sailed a distance of over 7,87,194 nautical miles which is equivalent to navigating around the world 36.5 times and 3.8 times the distance from Earth to Moon.” – Indian Navy Statement